amishi-arora/Habit-Tracker-CPSC-210/README.md

 This app will be used by individuals who struggle to stay consistent or need motivation to complete their daily goals.
 The app can help students, athletes, or any other goal-oriented individual stay accountable and maintain good habits.

-This project interests me because I often find it difficult to stay disciplined and consistent with my goals.
-I see this project as an opportunity to develop a solution for myself and others facing similar challenges.

 ## User Stories
 - As a user, I want to be able to add a custom habit to my tracker
 - As a user, I want to be able to be able to view the habits added to my tracker